spiral/docs/application/views.md

 ]
 ```

 View engines applied automatically based on a file extension, for example we can rename our `test.php` view file into `test.dark.php` which will allows us to use powerful Stempler compiler.
-Sample way to can use twig templates (`sample.twig`):
+Same way can be used for Twig engine (`sample.twig`):

 ```twig
 {% extends "layouts/layout.twig" %}